boazbk/tcs/lec_03_computation.md

 :::

 ::: { .bigidea #equivalencemodels }
-Once we have shown that two models such AND/OR/NOT circuits and NAND circuits are _computationally equivalent_, we can translate between one model to the other freely.
-Therefore we can always choose the model that is most convenient for the task at hand.
+Two models are _equivalent in power_ if they can be used to compute the same set of functions.
 :::